Here Lies Love: Stage adaptation

 The album was adapted into a stage musical, directed by Alex Timbers, that premiered off-Broadway at The Public Theater in New York City in 2013.
-It starred Ruthie Ann Miles in the title role, with Jose Llana as Ferdinand Marcos and Conrad Ricamora as Ninoy Aquino.
+It starred Ruthie Ann Miles as Imelda Marcos, with Jose Llana as Ferdinand Marcos and Conrad Ricamora as Ninoy Aquino.
 The production played an extended run at the Public before closing in August 2013.
-It returned for an open-ended commercial run again at the Public in April 2014.
-The production closed at the Public on January 4, 2015.
+It returned for an open-ended commercial run again at the Public in April 2014, closing on 4 January 2015.
 The production won five Lucille Lortel Awards in 2014.

-The musical, directed once again by Timbers, opened at the Royal National Theatre in September 2014, and played a limited, sold-out run through January 2015 at the National's newly renovated Dorfman Theatre.
-The London-based production was nominated for three Olivier Awards in 2015 (Best New Musical, Outstanding Achievement in Music, and Best Theatre Choreographer).
+It was revived with direction again by Timbers, at the Royal National Theatre in London, opening in September 2014, and played a limited run through January 2015 at the National's newly renovated Dorfman Theatre.
+The production was nominated for three Olivier Awards in 2015, including Best New Musical.

-A revamped production from the original Off-Broadway creative team, with the intention of recreating the immersive elements in a proscenium theater, was staged at the Seattle Repertory Theater from April 7 to May 28, 2017 (extended to June 18 after strong ticket sales).
-Notable returning actors included Conrad Ricamora and Melody Butiu reprising their roles from the original Off-Broadway cast as Ninoy Aquino and Estrella Cumpas, respectively, Mark Bautista from the London cast reprising his role as Ferdinand Marcos, and replacement actor Jaygee Macapugay reprising her role as Imelda Marcos from the Off-Broadway cast.
+A revamped production from the original creative team, with the intention of recreating the immersive elements in a proscenium theater, was staged at the Seattle Repertory Theater from 7 April to 18 June 2017.
+Conrad Ricamora and Melody Butiu reprised their roles from the original Off-Broadway cast as Ninoy Aquino and Estrella Cumpas, respectively, Mark Bautista from the London cast reprised his role as Ferdinand Marcos, and Jaygee Macapugay, who had been a replacement off-Broadway, reprised her role as Imelda Marcos.

-The musical will have its Broadway premiere in 2023, produced by Hal Luftig, Patrick Catullo, Diana DiMenna, Clint Ramos and Jose Antonio Vargas.
-It again will recreate the immersive experience with a mostly standing-room format which the producers say will “transform the venue’s traditional proscenium floor space into a dance club environment, where audiences will stand and move with the actors.”
+The musical started previews on Broadway on 17 June 2023 and opened officially on 20 July 2023, produced by Hal Luftig, Patrick Catullo, Diana DiMenna, Clint Ramos and Jose Antonio Vargas.
+It recreated the immersive experience with a mostly standing-room format which, according to the producers, "transform[s] the venue’s traditional proscenium floor space into a dance club environment, where audiences ... stand and move with the actors".
+It is the first show with all-Filipino cast on Broadway.